Are you tired of feeling overwhelmed by anxiety?

 5. Fears of losing control of our own feelings, thoughts, behaviors, or body sensations, of feeling uncontained and uncontainable.

 6. Fear for our physical, emotional, or psychological existence or survival.
 This form of “annihilation anxiety” is often unconscious, and It involves fears of being overwhelmed, trapped, invaded, fragmented, or of losing our personhood and sense of self.
-In some cases, this might be the fundamental “danger” our anxiety is warning us about.

 Blurry image of person feeling shaken by anxiety